purtuga/SPWidgets/documentation/SPWidgets.SPFilterPanel.md

                         etc...
                     ],
                     CAMLQuery: 'string with query wrapped in an <Or> aggregate',
+                    URLParams: 'String in URL param style',
                     count: 0
                 },
                 etc...
            },
            count: 2 // number of filters created
+        }

+-   **setFiler(ObjectWithFilters)**</br />
+    Clears the existing set of filters defind on the panel and sets the filter panel with the criteria defined on input to this method.
+Input will be an object with similar format as the _filters_ attribute of the _getFilter_ method.

+    Usage:

+        $("#listFilter")
+            .SPFilterPanel(
+                "setFilter",
+                {
+                    ID: {
+                        values: [ 3, 4, 5]
+                    },
+                    matchType: 'Eq'
+                }
+            );

+    Input:

+    -   _{Object} ObjectWithFilters_ An object with the list of columns internal names and the defined criteria to be set.
+Format of the object is:

+            {
+                columns_internal_name: {
+                    matchType: 'String.
+Match type.
+Optional',
+                    values: [
+                        'value 1',
+                        'value 2',
+                        'value 3'
+                    ]
+                },
+                ...etc...
             }

 -   **destroy()**</br />